nvidia-holoscan/holoscan-sdk/docs/latency_tool.rst

       $ export DISPLAY=:0

-   If the error persists, try changing the display ID; e.g. replacing :code:`0` with :code:`1`:
+   If the error persists, try changing the display ID; e.g., replacing :code:`0` with :code:`1`:

    .. code::